 This specialty provides a broad theoretical and research foundation in advanced concepts of child and adolescent nursing.
-Students are trained to help children and adolescents and their families recover and/or adapt to acute or chronic illnesses or disabilities in a growth-producing manThe School of Nursing / The Graduate Nursing Program ner.
+Students are trained to help children and adolescents and their families recover and/or adapt to acute or chronic illnesses or disabilities in a growth-producing manner.
 Students are prepared to provide comprehensive physical and psychosocial care in a variety of settings: hospital, long-term-care facility, clinic, and home.
 Clinical hours may be applied toward A.N.A. certification as a Child and Adolescent Nurse.